com-480-data-visualization/com-480-PieChartMasters/README.md

 For our chosen subject, most relevant datasets we chose, such as US real estate prices, unemployment rate, and OECD consumer confidence index, are  available from reputable sources.
 These datasets are typically clean, pre-processed single-feature time series that provide strong insight on the crisis's impact (real estate price boom and then drop, unemployement growth, growing debt load before the crisis, etc.).

-The dataset that will require the most preprocessing and advance data analysis (eventually using Machine Learning models) is the HDMA Mortgage dataset.
+The HDMA Mortgage dataset will require the most preprocessing and advanced data analysis, potentially incorporating Machine Learning techniques.
 While we will use HDMA data from 2007–2010 in practice, we will here explore the 2007 dataset since it is representative of the aggregate.
 This dataset includes 953,569 mortgage applications and 78 features covering loan details, borrower demographics (population, genre), and lending decisions.
 Key categorical variables include loan type, loan purpose, property type, and applicant credit factors, while numerical features such as loan amounts, income, and approval rates provide insights on the lending characteristics leading up to the crisis and assess how borrower characteristics influenced loan approval and potential defaults.
 After preprocessing, more than 20 features were dropped due to excessive missing values or irrelevance.

-The dataset seems to provide a very broad view of the mortgage situation in the USA, as it includes all types of transactions and applicant.
-Loan amounts range from $1,000 to nearly $100M (median: $140K; mean: $182K), while incomes span from $1K to almost $10M (median: $69K; mean: $95.6K).
-Loans are geographically diverse, covering 16,075 ZIP codes across 1,711 counties in all 50 states.
-Concerning the loan purpose, refinancing is the primary (~50%), followed by home purchases (~41%) and home improvements (~9%).
+The dataset seems to provide a very broad view of the mortgage situation in the USA, as it includes all types of transactions and applicant :
+- Loan amounts range from $1,000 to nearly $100M (median: $140K; mean: $182K).
+- Incomes span from $1K to almost $10M (median: $69K; mean: $95.6K).
+- Loans are geographically diverse, covering 16,075 ZIP codes across 1,711 counties in all 50 states.
+- Concerning the loan purpose, refinancing is the primary (~50%), followed by home purchases (~41%) and home improvements (~9%).

 This last point provides a first good insight on the situation in 2007, as it was common to cover loan payment via refinancing, taking advantage of the continuously growing real estate prices (until the burst), with debt accumulating until a breaking point.

 ---------------------------------------------------------------------------------------------------

 ### Related work

-Multiples institutions and researchers have used the HMDA dataset for similar analyses:
+Multiple institutions and researchers have used the HMDA dataset for similar analyses:

 - Urban Institute & Housing Finance Policy Center: Analyzed mortgage denial rates, small-dollar lending, and racial disparities in lending.
 (https://apps.urban.org/features/mortgages-by-race/)